Harlem United is a proud NYC community vaccination partner. Currently, we are proud to offer:

 These may not be all the possible side effects of the Moderna COVID‑19 Vaccine.
 Serious and unexpected side effects may occur.
 The Moderna COVID‑19 Vaccine is still being studied in clinical trials.

 Currently, we don’t know whether or not there are any long-term side-effects.
 The FDA and CDC are continuing to monitor safety and additional trials and studies are being conducted, but at this time we do not know.

 There is a remote chance that the Moderna COVID‑19 Vaccine could cause a severe allergic reaction.
 A severe allergic reaction would usually occur within a few minutes to one hour after getting a dose of the Moderna COVID‑19 Vaccine.
 For this reason, Harlem United will monitor all vaccine recipients for 15 minutes after they receive their shot.

 In the event you have a reaction, we are fully equipped with EpiPens and Benadryl to reverse any potential reaction.

 The Moderna COVID‑19 Vaccine is an unapproved vaccine, meaning it has not undergone the same type of review as an FDA-approved product.
 The FDA has made the vaccine available under a mechanism called Emergency Use Authorization (EUA).
 To receive emergency use authorization, the pharmaceutical manufacturer must have followed at least half of the study participants for at least two months after completing the vaccination series, and the vaccine must be proven safe and effective in that population.

 NO!
 Though the vaccine is effective in preventing illness, it is unknown at this time if you can still carry and transmit the virus to others.
 Moderna is currently studying the effect of the vaccine on transmission, but while we wait for the result we should all continue to take precautions to protect those around us.
-That includes wearing a mask, practicing social distancing, staying home when possible, and regularly washing our hands.
+That includes wearing a mask, practicing physical distancing, staying home when possible, and regularly washing our hands.